Roamingmistake/Hackdonalds/README.md

 ![image](https://github.com/user-attachments/assets/578057f9-353c-41ba-a3e4-00b6fe3cfd76)

+# Where there's smoke - there's fire
 The Middleware Authorization Bypass (CVE-2025-29927)

 Our breakthrough came when we observed that the version of Next.js in use was vulnerable.
-Although the CVEs listed for Next.js in ZAP were solely denial-of-service exploits, further research (some google fu) led us to uncover a critical middleware vulnerability, CVE-2025-29927.
+Although the CVEs listed for Next.js in ZAP were solely denial-of-service exploits, further research (some google-fu) led us to uncover a critical middleware vulnerability, CVE-2025-29927.

 # Vulnerability Explanation: